alliefleming/yellowco.co/_posts/2016-12-23-so-darn-thankful-for-you.markdown

 ---
 <p><a href="http://yellowconference.com/wp-content/uploads/2016/12/HAPPY-HOLIDAYS.jpg"><img class="aligncenter size-full wp-image-7537" src="http://yellowconference.com/wp-content/uploads/2016/12/HAPPY-HOLIDAYS.jpg" alt="happy-holidays" width="700" height="709" /></a></p>
 <h1></h1><br />
-<span style="font-family: georgia, times, 'times new roman', serif;">As 2016 slowly fades away, it causes me to become reflective on this past year.
-The highs and lows, what I learned, what I succeeded at and what I need to work on improving.</span></p>
+ As 2016 slowly fades away, it causes me to become reflective on this past year.
+The highs and lows, what I learned, what I succeeded at and what I need to work on improving. </p>
 <p><em><strong>One of the major highlights of this year for me was YOU.
 This community.
 The genuine passion, the resiliance and the badassery that comes out of this group of women is INTENSE you guys.</strong></em></p>
 <p>Intense in the most inspiring way.
 I'm consistantly humbled and in awe that I have the opportunity to be surrounded by women like you.</p>
 <p>The things I've learned from hearing your stories, reading your emails and meeting so many of you at our Yellow Collective gatherings, chatting online and at the Yellow conference- man oh man.
 I'm left speechless.</p>